domogonotoso/mnist-classifier/README.md

 # MNIST Classifier

+Implementing a CNN to classifier 28x28 handwritten digits.

+## Why?

 I've studied AI before, but I need more practice using git and organizing a repository.
 And MNIST classifier is a simple ML model that is perfect for practicing this.

-## What is it?

-Implementing a CNN to classifier 28x28 handwritten digits.

 ## Setup